peterlamar/engineering-leader/README.md

 - US President Dwight D. Eisenhower.
 1954
 ```

-The job of a leader is to force yourself to work on important things, rather than urgent things.
+The job of a leader is to force yourself (and lead the team) to work on important things, rather than urgent things.
 * Delegate - many urgent things can be delgated back to other leaders in the organization
 * Schedule Dedicated things - Block out time to work on important tasks such as strategy, career paths, and higher level collaboration
 * Find tracking system that works - Method of tracking goals including low level pomodoro type focusing to high level goals such as OKRs